Epistle to Titus

 The Epistle to Titus is one of the three pastoral epistles (along with 1 Timothy and 2 Timothy) in the New Testament, historically attributed to Paul the Apostle.
 It is addressed to Saint Titus and describes the requirements and duties of presbyters/bishops.

 Text

 The epistle is divided into three chapters, 46 verses in total.

 Recipient

 Not mentioned in the Acts of the Apostles, Saint Titus was noted in Galatians (cf. Galatians 2:1, 3) where Paul wrote of journeying to Jerusalem with Barnabas, accompanied by Titus.
 He was then dispatched to Corinth, Greece, where he successfully reconciled the Christian community there with Paul, its founder.
 Titus was later left on the island of Crete to help organize the Church there, and later met back with the Apostle Paul in Nicopolis.
 He soon went to Dalmatia (now Croatia).
 According to Eusebius of Caesarea in the Ecclesiastical History, he served as the first bishop of Crete.
-He was buried in Cortyna (Gortyna), Crete; his head was later removed to Venice during the invasion of Crete by the Saracens in 832 and was enshrined in St Mark's Basilica, Venice, Italy.